 The Spanish host family experience is amazing in many ways, but you may not agree with all the cultural elements that you come across.
 I had trouble adjusting to late dinner times and the prevalence of seafood in the Basque diet.
 Those are things you must overcome (although I never quite got used to the seafood) in order to coexist peacefully with your family.

 You may share a bathroom with your host siblings, which is not the end of the world.
 It means you will have to be conscious of how much time you spend in there like you would in any shared living situation.
 Children are also very curious and often notice things that wouldn’t occur to adults.
 Don’t leave your diary in a place where they could find it!

 The Pros of Living Independently

 Your schedule, food, and other habits will be completely up to your discretion.
 Living independently, I can go to language classes, the gym, and eat ice cream for dinner if I want to.
 This freedom can be dangerous of course but, since I was used to living with a Spanish host family before, I had already learned what’s important in a daily routine and I try not to abuse my freedom.
 I also try to take advantage of my free time.
 My friends and I organize a lot of excursions around Barcelona!

 Ability to Disconnect

-For some people, the work-life balance is not an issue.
+For some people, the working experience-life balance is not an issue.
 But I have found that, for me, it is important to be able to come home and not think about my classes or my students.
 It helps me to relieve stress and come to school the next day more refreshed.
 I didn’t always feel this way in the host families.

 Potential of Language Practice